djangocon/2025.djangocon.eu/djangocon_2025/content/information/visa_guide/0visaguide.md

 &nbsp;

 #### Do You Need a Visa?
 Non-EU residents will typically need a visa to travel to Ireland.
 However, certain nationalities may be exempt.
-Check the [Irish Naturalisation and Immigration Service (INIS) website](https://www.irishimmigration.ie/) for the most up-to-date information.
+Check the <a href="https://www.citizensinformation.ie/en/moving-country/visas-for-ireland/visa-requirements-for-entering-ireland/" class="pages-links">Visa requirements for entering Ireland</a> page for the most up-to-date information.

 ##### Types of Visas
 For DjangoCon Europe, you’ll likely need a **short-stay visa (C)** for conferences or business visits.